Zebra bites Ohio man’s arm off before being put down

-CIRCLEVILLE, Ohio (WCMH) – A man was taken to the hospital Sunday afternoon after a zebra attacked him in Pickaway County, Ohio.
+CIRCLEVILLE, Ohio (WCMH/KTAL/KMSS) – A man was taken to the hospital Sunday afternoon after a zebra attacked him in Pickaway County, Ohio.

 According to an incident report from the Pickaway County Sheriff’s Office, deputies were sent around 5:30 p.m. to a fenced-in field after reports that a man had his arm dismembered by a zebra he owned.